 Invitations should be sent out a minimum of six weeks prior to the event date.
 RSVP cut-off dates should be between two and three weeks before the event.
 Not all events will require guests to RSVP, particularly large advertised events such as public lectures.
-All events involving catering should have RSVP details that you can provide to your caterer.
+All events with catering require an RSVP so you can provide final numbers to your caterer.

 sending a reminder email or following up with a phone call to those who have not registered two weeks prior to the event to try to boost numbers